 RESEARCH HYPOTHESES

+Ho: There is no influence of headmasters’ sustainable leadership practices on teachers learning at indigenous primary schools in Malaysia

 Ha1.
 There is an influence of the headmasters’ sustainable leadership practices towards learning organization practices in indigenous primary schools, Malaysia.

 METHODOLOGY

-The design of this study used a survey research and numerical data to measure the opinions (Creswell & Creswell, 2018) of teachers about the practices of headmasters and peers in the school.
-Furthermore, this study utilised the mono method where only one type of research method which was the quantitative type had been used by researchers (Creswell & Creswell, 2018) as the findings can be proven as well as having logical results (Hamidah et al., 2014).
-In addition, researchers also use the available questionnaires as the main instrument for numerical data collection in the context of this study because the validity of the instrument can be proven by referring to the validity scores of previous researchers and performing content validity (Creswell & Creswell, 2018).
+This study used a survey design due to the numerical nature of data to measure the opinions of the participants (Creswell & Creswell, 2018).
+Furthermore, the study utilised the quantitative research approach to ensure that the findings can be proven and are logical (Hamidah et al., 2014).
+The researchers use questionnaires as the main instrument for numerical data collection in the context of this study because the validity of the instrument can be proven by referring to the validity scores of previous researchers and performing content validity (Creswell & Creswell, 2018).

 The researchers used a cross-sectional survey to collect data randomly only once from each sample in a certain period of time because this method was considered more effective as (a) this study covered a large population, (b) less biased because the questionnaire had been given only once for one respondent, and (c) the findings could be generalized (Creswell & Creswell, 2018) because it involved samples from the same type of schools (cluster) i.e. all teachers who were working in indigenous primary schools throughout Malaysia.
 This “snapshot” method which is the procedure of obtaining data only once from a sample in a certain period is more efficient and cost-effective (Cohen et al., 2018).
 Finally, the data obtained were analyzed by descriptive and inferential statistics.
 The researchers interpreted the information from the data obtained to see the statistical results (Creswell & Creswell, 2018).